raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

     ...
 ```

 Thanks to composing simple parts, we wrote `const integers = merge(naturals, negatives)` instead of writing `function * integers () { ... }`.
 Here's another function that zips generators together.
-It has many uses, one of which is to put an enumeration into a one-to-one correspondance with the [^natural numbers]:
+It has many uses, one of which is to put an enumeration into a one-to-one correspondance with the natural numbers:[^naturals]

-[^natural numbers]: In some definitions of the [natural numbers](https://en.wikipedia.org/wiki/Natural_number), they begin with `0`.
+[^naturals]: In some definitions of the [natural numbers](https://en.wikipedia.org/wiki/Natural_number), they begin with `0`.
 In others, they begin with `1`, and the numbers beginning with `0` are called either the "whole" numbers or the "non-negative numbers."
 We will use the definition of the natural numbers as beginning with `0` in this essay, and call the numbers beginning with `1` the "positive" numbers.<br/><br/>Those that prefer natural numbers beginning with `1` can easily fork this essay in GitHub and perform an easy search-and-replace.

 ```javascript
 function zip (...generators) {